 Each residence hall has free laundry machines and lounge facilities, as well as vending machines.
 Each student room is furnished with desks, chairs, beds, dressers, and wardrobe closets.
 Each residence hall room also has basic cable TV hookups and Wi-Fi access.
 In Preferred Housing, there is a cable TV hookup in the living room and optional cable TV for individual bedrooms for an additional fee.
 Each floor has a communal bathroom, which is restricted to the gender of that floor.

 AUSTIN HALL: Completed in 1957, this residence hall adjoins Pickett Hall and can house about 128 men and women on separate floors.
-Austin exclusively houses first year students, and a number of faculty offices are located on the first and third floors.
+Austin exclusively houses first year students.

 PICKETT HALL: Dedicated in 1965, the facilities are similar to those in Austin Hall.
 Pickett is WC’s largest residence facility.
 This hall can house about 218 men and women on separate floors.
 Pickett houses exclusively first year residents.
 Austin and Pickett Halls share a lobby on the first floor, a TV lounge on the second floor and several study lounge areas throughout the building.

 Opened in 1998, this unique facility features apartment-style living for 96 students.
 Each apartment has 4 private bedrooms, 2 full bathrooms, kitchen, living room and laundry facilities.
 Placement in the Village is based on a Housing Lottery system only qualifying upper-class students are eligible to live in this community.
 Alcohol is permitted in the Village for students and guests who are 21 and older.
 Village residents must take at least the Preferred meal plan, but can take any of the available meal plans.
 See the Housing Office for more details.